-The School District expects any staff member to report any such misconduct immediately to the school principal or designee.
-Except where otherwise noted, making a verbal report in the first instance is usually sufficient, but a written report must be filed no later than twenty-four (24) hours after receiving knowledge of the reported misconduct to the school principal or his/her designee.
+The School District expects any staff member to report any such misconduct immediately to the School Principal or their Designee.
+Except where otherwise noted, making a verbal report in the first instance is usually sufficient, but a written report must be filed no later than twenty-four (24) hours after receiving knowledge of the reported misconduct to the School Principal or their Designee.
 In the documentation, staff are urged to provide as many details as possible about the nature and extent of the incident.

-HARASSMENT (Please refer to policies GBAA, JBAA and ACAC new policy fall 2020)
+Harassment (Please refer to Policies GBAA, JBAA and ACAC)

-The referenced notices, procedures and policies are available in their entirety on the SAU 19 Website (www.goffstown.k12.nh.us) or you may obtain complete copies of any notices, procedures and policies at your student's school.
+The referenced notices, procedures and policies are available in their entirety on the SAU 19 Website (www.goffstown.k12.nh.us), or you may obtain complete copies of any notices, procedures, and policies at your student's school.
 Updates to notices, procedures and policies are posted on the SAU 19, and New Boston Websites.

-JBAA (Goffstown) and GBAA: State and federal laws that prohibit harassment from taking place in school, include Title VII of the Civil Rights Act of 1964, Title IX, and NH RSA 354-A and 193:38.
-Sexual harassment, in particular, is forbidden.
+Policies JBAA (Goffstown) and GBAA: State and federal laws that prohibit harassment from taking place in school, include Title VII of the Civil Rights Act of 1964, Title IX, and NH RSA 354-A and 193:38.
+Sexual harassment in particular is forbidden.
 Harassment based on other categories is prohibited as well.
-These categories include the following: age, sex, gender identity, sexual orientation, race, color, marital status, familial status, disability, religion, or national origin, all as defined in RSA 354-A. Verbal, visual, or physical conduct, words or behavior toward another individual that makes that person feel uncomfortable or offended and creates a hostile environment for him or her is against the law and school policy.
+These categories include the following: age, sex, gender identity, sexual orientation, race, color, marital status, familial status, disability, religion, or national origin, all as defined in RSA 354-A. Verbal, visual, or physical conduct, words, or behavior toward another individual that makes that person feel uncomfortable or offended, and creates a hostile environment for them, is against the law and School Policy.

-ACAC: The purpose of this Policy is to address, and only to address, sexual harassment as defined in Title IX that occurs within the education programs and activities of the District.
-For harassing conduct which does not meet the definition of sexual harassment under Title IX and this Policy, the District's response will be governed under other applicable laws and polices per Board Policy AC and policies referenced therein.
+Policy ACAC: The purpose of this Policy is to address, and only to address, sexual harassment as defined in Title IX that occurs within the education programs and activities of the District.
+For harassing conduct which does not meet the definition of sexual harassment under Title IX and this Policy, the District's response will be governed under other applicable laws and policies per Board Policy AC and policies referenced therein.
 This Policy shall apply to all students, employees, and any third party who contracts with the District to provide services to District students or employees, on District property or during any school program or activity.
-The Superintendent shall have overall responsibility for implementing this Policy, and shall annually appoint a District Title IX Coordinator.
-SAU19 Title IX Coordinator is Assistant Superintendent MaryClaire Barry.
+The Superintendent shall have overall responsibility for implementing this Policy and shall annually appoint a District Title IX Coordinator.
+SAU19 Title IX Coordinator is Assistant Superintendent Wendy Kohler.

-Please refer to the unlawful harassment policies (GBAA, JBAA, ACAC) for specific reporting requirements and information about investigations and other school district action.
+Please refer to the unlawful Harassment Policies (GBAA, JBAA, ACAC) for specific reporting requirements and information about investigations and other School District action.